angular/angular/aio/content/guide/component-styles.md

 <div class="alert is-helpful">

-You should not add selectors (other than `:host-context`) in front of the `:host` selector to style a component based on outer context of component's view.
+You should not add selectors (other than `:host-context`) in front of the `:host` selector to style a component based on the outer context of the component's view.
 Such selectors are not scoped to a component's view and will select the outer context, but it's not native behavior.
 Use `:host-context` selector for that purpose instead.

 </div>